On the 1st day of Christmas, Travel Money NZ showed me… that destination research is key!

 When it comes to haggling we have three key tips:

-1. Be bold: don’t be afraid and show the vendor that you are decisive and upfront.
+1. Be bold: .
 Even if you aren’t feeling confident just fake it till you make it!

 2. Aim for win – win: Haggling should be beneficial for both the buyer and the seller.
 If either party gets ripped off it takes the fun out of the process.

-3. Know when to walk away: if your negotiations not going anywhere take a breath and walk away.
+3. Know when to walk away: if your negotiations not going anywhere don't be afraid to walk away.
 You never know, turning your back might drop the price that little bit more.

 Keen on some more insight?
 We have a whole blog dedicated to the art of haggling here.